 In the last few decades the amount of data has increased exponentially and because of that data storage as well as its management has become primary concerns of the organization.
 These organizations spend a lot of money on maintenance of their data centers and servers other than focusing on their core business.
-Cloud Computing provides a very efficient mechanism to these organizations to maintain their data centers and servers up to date at a very optimum cost.
+Cloud Computing provides a very efficient mechanism for these organizations to maintain their data centers and servers up to date at a very optimum cost.

-Cloud Computing also has offered a flexible environment to these organizations to access any piece of technology, which was traditionally unavailable to them.
+Cloud Computing also offered a flexible environment to these organizations to access any piece of technology, which was traditionally unavailable to them.

-The services exposed by cloud provider company like AWS to host paramount solutions developed by a cloud-based application development company with thoughtful and proven architecture to rightly map the solution hosted against a cloud service offered such as PAAS, DAAS or IAAS.
+The services exposed by cloud provider companies like AWS to host paramount solutions developed by a cloud-based application development company with thoughtful and proven architecture to rightly map the solution hosted against a cloud service offered such as PAAS, DAAS or IAAS.

 Cloud Computing Models